Superfluid fraction of interacting bosonic gases

-We continue by studying the superfluid fraction in a hybrid potential, obtained by summing 1D disordered speckles along one direction and a 1D optical lattice along the other.
-This asymmetric potential is illustrative because rotating it by 90$^\circ$ allows us to probe directly the tensor nature of the superfluid fraction \footnote{Since here we consider time-reversal symmetric Hamiltonians, the off-diagonal elements of the superfluid fraction vanish, and in this case strictly-speaking the latter is more simply a vector}.
-Speckle patterns are obtained by diffracting light off a rough surface, and constitute the simplest form of disorder since they are characterized by a single dimensionless parameter, the ratio of their mean amplitude $\langle V\rangle$ to the characteristic energy $E_0 = \hbar^2/(2 m L^2_c)$ obtained from the correlation length $L_c$ of the speckles~\cite{clement2006experimental}.
-We generate these patterns by computing the Fourier transform of aperture functions whose entries are random complex numbers with unit modulus, thereby mimicking the random and uncorrelated scattering events on the rough surface.
-We consider the simplest situation where the spatial period $d$ of the optical lattice coincides with the correlation length $L_c$ of the speckles, and the mean amplitude equals $\langle V \rangle$ in both directions.
 As shown in Fig.~\ref{fig:mixed_potential}, radically different behaviors are observed when the drag is applied parallel to the disordered direction as opposed to the periodic one.
 The first case closely resembles the idealization used to discuss the lower bound at the beginning of this work.
 The optical lattice ``slices" the system into 1D tubes along the axis of the drag, with limited cross-talk between them, and all tubes contain the same speckle potential.
 The dynamics is then basically 1D, and as soon as the disorder contains a speckle which is sensibly higher than the chemical potential, all tubes are suddenly blocked (i.e., there appears a transverse nodal surface), and the superfluid density vanishes rapidly through a rather abrupt transition.
 The second case is very different: now we have tubes with very variable cross-talk, and along each tube the fluid sees a periodic potential.
 In this situation, it is much harder to form transverse nodal surfaces, and the resulting superfluid-normal transition is smoother and takes place at much larger values of $\langle V \rangle$.